Battle of Bedcanford

 The Battle of Bedcanford is a battle portrayed in the Anglo-Saxon Chronicle as taking place in 571 between Britons and someone called Cuthwulf (normally assumed to be a West Saxon).

 Portrayal in the Chronicle

 The annal describing the battle reads "Her Cuþwulf feaht wiþ Bretwalas æt Bedcan forda. & .iiii. tunas genom, Lygeanburg. & Ægelesburg.
 Benningtun. & Egonesham. & þy ilcan geare he gefor" ("This year Cuthwulf fought with the Britons at Bedford and took four towns, Limbury, Aylesbury, Benson and Eynsham.
 And this same year he died").

 Identification of Bedcanford

 The identity of Badcanford is uncertain.
-Despite the superficial similarity of the name to Bedford, this identification has been declared unlikely by modern historians.
-Among the other locations suggested is Berkhamsted.
+Traditionally it was assumed the name was an early variant of Bedford.
+Although the first recorded version of Bedford was Bedanford, its identification as Bedcanford has been declared unlikely by several modern historians, usually without offering any alternative location.
+One who did offer an alternative location was former Australian Prime Minister Billy Hughes, proposing Berkhamsted in 1927.

 Historicity

 In an influential lecture of 1849 on "The Early English Settlements in South Britain", Edwin Guest took the Anglo-Saxon Chronicle account of sixth- and seventh-century battles between Anglo-Saxons and the Britons as a historically accurate and coherent account of an Anglo-Saxon military invasion, followed by settlement, northwards from the south coast of Britain.
 The Battle of Bedcanford was for many years viewed by historians as part of this history.
 In 1881, John Richard Green's Guest-inspired The Making of England claimed that Cuthwulf was the son of Cynric, portrayed by the Chronicle as the founder of the West-Saxon dynasty, and argued that the four towns controlled the north bank of the Thames river from the Chilterns to the Cotswolds—roughly coinciding with the traditional counties of Buckinghamshire and Oxfordshire.
 As archaeological evidence grew more extensive during the twentieth century and historians came to view the whole of south-eastern Britain as being culturally Anglo-Saxon already in the fifth century, they attempted to fit the annal into their understanding by positing that the area had come under Anglo-Saxon rule, been lost again following a resurgence in British power around 500, and reconquered in 571.